Learning Non-linear Wavelet Transformation via Normalizing Flow: Theoretical details

-These two equations can be formulated as a typical NICE~\cite{dinh2015nice} transformation.
-So, as long we can provide $t$ transformations serving as high-pass/low-pass filters, we can view NICE transformations as a generalized lifting method.
+Eq.~(\ref{eq:highVar}) and Eq.~(\ref{eq:lowVar}) can be formulated as two typical NICE~\cite{dinh2015nice} coupling layers, as long we can express the change terms (\ie, the $-\textbf{x}_e$ and $\lfloor \textbf{y}_o/2 \rceil$ terms) using the $t$ transformation of Eq.~(\ref{eq:vanillaNICE}).
+In this way, we can view the NICE coupling layer with even-odd separation as a generalized lifting scheme.